Winter often triggers bouts of cold and everyone seems to catch the sniffles. Here are 5 natural ideas to fight these winter ailments.

 Twelve distinct compounds exhibit antiviral activity that also helps fight fever and nausea.

 It must be used sparingly because ingesting too much ginger may lead to stomach burns and might trigger indigestion.

 Drinking a glass of warm milk imbued with one or two cloves of garlic doesn’t sound very appealing… But this mixture actually helps fend off symptoms of the flu, like fever.

 Thanks to its antiseptic and antispasmodic properties, garlic eliminates toxins.
 Whenever the recipe permits, add a clove of garlic to your meals to reinforce your immune system.

 It’s used for stuffy noses or on days when you feel you’re spending more time blowing your nose than doing anything else.

 Simply add a few drops of eucalyptus essential oil to boiling water.

 Inhale the vapors of this mix deeply.
 After a quarter hour, you won’t feel any stuffiness in the nose anymore.

-More on this remedy: health benefits and therapeutic value of eucalyptus
+- More on this remedy: health benefits of eucalyptus